 Whether you are building or creating the school website by yourself or collecting an outsource task/job to do for the college or university, you should know that it involves lots of hard work and you should be prepared.

 For your hosting, Use my link below and get started for just $2.95/month (63% off your hosting plan) from Bluehost AND also get a free domain name registration

 Part of your preparations includes but not limited to:

 - Getting detailed information about what is needed on the website

 - Getting relevant pictures and videos that will be uploaded on the website

-- Drawing out your scheduled plans on notepad and drafting them out one by one
+- Drawing out your scheduled plans on a notepad and drafting them out one by one

-- Check whether the pictures you are going to use/upload is good enough, check the pixel; if the pictures are low quality, you need to take good pictures or request for another high resolution pictures.
-The best option is using the soft copies of the obtained pictures.
+- Check whether the pictures you are going to use/upload is good enough, check the pixel; if the pictures are low quality, you need to take good pictures or request for other high-resolution pictures.
+The best option is to use the soft copies of the obtained pictures.